 The conditions of appointment for the Department Chair or School Director shall be specified in the letter of appointment at the time of appointment as a chair or director.
 The appointment letter will include the length of service per academic year, the salary, and additional stipend if applicable.
 Should the conditions of appointment for a Department Chair or School Director change, a revised letter of appointment will be issued.

-When a chair or director is chosen from outside of the campus, if his/her previous experience and/or extraordinary contributions warrant such action, tenure as a member of the faculty of the department or school may be awarded upon appointment.
+When a chair or director is chosen from outside of the campus, if their previous experience and/or extraordinary contributions warrant such action, tenure as a member of the faculty of the department or school may be awarded upon appointment.
 This can occur, though, only with the recommendation of the Department Personnel Committee and the Dean of the College.

 Upon resignation as Department Chair or School Director and continuation as a full-time teaching and research faculty member, chairs and directors who have served as chair or director for seven or more years are eligible to apply for a study leave equivalent to one-half year’s pay for a full academic year or full pay for a semester’s leave.
 Chairs or Directors who accept a study leave must agree to return to Radford University for a period of at least one year following the leave or repay the University the full amount paid to the faculty member during the leave.